 Change your feeding style for the better

 You may also wonder, “Can parents even change their feeding style?”
 Of course!
+This is an area of nutrition I work with many parents on.

 You can always teach an old dog new tricks…that’s the beauty of evolution.
 And we, as parents, are all a masterpiece in the making…right?!